fsprojects/Paket/docs/content/git-dependencies.md

 [This feature is only available in Paket 3.0 prereleases]

 Paket allows you to automatically manage the linking of files from any git repo.

-<b>This feature assumes that you have [git](https://git-scm.com/) installed.</b>
+This feature assumes that you have [git](https://git-scm.com/) installed.
-If you don't have git installed then Paket still allows you to reference files from [github](github-dependencies.html).
+If you don't have git installed then Paket still allows you to [reference files from github](github-dependencies.html).

 ## Referencing a Git repository